rbitip/Public-API-2000-Flow-Certification-Testing/README.md

 ## directory

 * flow-cert.Rproj: R Project file for organizing files
-* Analysis of Flowgroup Testing Data 04242020.pdf: document detailing the process and results of the analysis
+* Analysis of Flowgroup Testing Data.pdf: document detailing the process and results of the analysis
 * SCFH_Anova.R: analysis script file, analysis outputs in plots and tabular form (csv) - the plots are shown and explained in the document
 * FlowData.xlsx: anonymized data collected from manufacturers, cleaned up and formatted for analysis